cyberbotics/webots-doc/reference/robot.md

 The timeout argument specifies the maximum time in millisecond the function should block if no event happen.

 > **note**: The corresponding device should be enabled before calling the `wb_robot_wait_input_device_event` function.
-In case of mouse move and joystick axis event the sampling period is used to avoid producing too many events (at least one sampling period is required before returning).
+In case of mouse move and joystick axis event, the sampling period is used to avoid producing too many events (at least one sampling period is required before returning).

 %figure "Helper enumeration to interpret the event_type argument and return value of the `wb_robot_wait_input_device_event` function"